edrisranjbar/edrisranjbar/README.md

 # 💫 About Me:
 Hi there ✋,
-I am Edris Ranjbar from Qeshm Island;
+I am a back-end developer with experience in PHP and Python programming languages.
+I have been coding for 7 years and have a strong understanding of web development.
+I work remotely as a freelance developer and I'm always seeking new opportunities to enhance my skills and knowledge.

-I'm a back-end web developer who mostly works with PHP and python.
-I'm a YouTuber and I love learning and Team working.
-I have been coding for about 7 years since I was 16 years old.
+In addition to my work in the tech industry, I am also a travel enthusiast and enjoy spending my weekends exploring nature.
+I believe in teamwork and collaboration, and I believe that a positive and constructive approach to problem-solving is key to success.

-I'm also a travel lover, I spend almost all of my weekends outdoor in the nature you can contact me on [edris.qeshm2@gmail.com](mailto:edris.qeshm2@gmail.com)
+If you would like to work together, please feel free to contact me at [edris.qeshm2@gmail.com](mailto:edris.qeshm2@gmail.com).

 ## 🌐 Socials: